InserirAquiNome/crypto/PGP2.md

 You might want to add a picture of yourself for completeness.
 Since the picture is stored in your public key and your public key gets distributed in a lot of places, including sometimes email, it’s best to use a small image to save space.

-Use the `gpg ‐‐edit-key` command.
+Use the `$ gpg ‐‐edit-key` command.
 At the `gpg>` prompt, enter the command addphoto and give GPG the path of the picture you’d like to use.
 When you’re done, use save at the final `gpg>` prompt to save your changes:

 ```
-gpg --edit-key bilbo@shire.org
+$ gpg --edit-key bilbo@shire.org
 gpg (GnuPG) 1.4.11; Copyright (C) 2010 Free Software Foundation, Inc.
 This is free software: you are free to change and redistribute it.
 There is NO WARRANTY, to the extent permitted by law.